hanwzhang/hanwzhang.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a senior at Middlebury College pursuing double majors in Sociology and Psychology.
-I am enthusiastic about data-driven work in the policy world and enjoy applying my data science knowledge to answer research questions about education and immigration, as well as solve real-world challenges in communication and marketing.
+Originally from Shanghai, China, I am a senior at Middlebury College pursuing double majors in Sociology and Psychology.
+I am enthusiastic about data-driven work in the policy world and enjoy applying my data science knowledge to answer research questions about education and immigration, as well as solve real-world challenges in understanding social beliefs and public opinion.
+{style="text-align: justify;"}
+Recently, I just completed my undergraduate honors thesis in sociology about belief in meritocracy among immigrants in the U.S. I analyzed data from the 2021 General Social Survey to explain how belief in the importance of education and hard work for getting ahead differs between immigrants and native-borns.
+You can view an interactive data visualization that stemmed from the project and prompted my exploration [here](https://hanwenz.shinyapps.io/Fact_Checking_the_American_Dream/).
 {style="text-align: justify;"}